|

 An allergy is

-an immune malfunction whereby a person's body is hypersensitised to react
+an immune malfunction whereby a person's body is hyposensitized to react

 immunologically to typically nonimmunogenic substances.
 It can result in

-symptoms as benign as a runny nose, to life-threatening anaphylactic shock
+symptoms ranging from a benign runny nose to life-threatening anaphylactic shock

 and death. |